AdobeDocs/advertising.en/help/integrations/analytics/data-variances.md

 Adobe Advertising reports capture only paid media trafficked through Adobe Advertising (paid search for [!DNL Advertising Search, Social, & Commerce] ads, and display for Advertising DSP ads), whereas [!DNL Marketing Channels] reports can track all digital channels.
 This can lead to a discrepancy in the channel for which a conversion is attributed.

 For example, paid search and natural search channels often have a symbiotic relationship, in which each channel assists the other.
-The [!DNL Marketing Channels] report will attribute some conversions to natural search that Adobe Advertising won't because it doesn't track natural search.
+The [!DNL Marketing Channels] report attributes some conversions to natural search that Adobe Advertising doesn't because it doesn't track natural search.

 Consider also a customer who views a display ad, clicks a paid search ad, clicks inside an email message, and then places a 30 USD order.
 Even if Adobe Advertising and [!DNL Marketing Channels] both use the last touch attribution model, the conversion would still be attributed differently to each.
 Adobe Advertising doesn't have access to the [!UICONTROL Email] channel, so it would credit paid search for the conversion. [!DNL Marketing Channels], however, has access to all three channels, so it would credit [!UICONTROL Email] for the conversion.